 for death.
 We must wait until this life is over so we can continue to the

-next life, where we will enjoy our inheritance.
+next life, where we will enjoy our inheritance in full.
 In this life God

-has enlisted us in a program that is designed to bring about purity of body
+has merely given us a taste of our eternal future with Him and enlisted us in a program that is designed to bring about purity of body

 and soul, perfecting holiness in the fear of God.